delacyr/bitcoin_ticker_flutter/README.md

 ## TODO

-[ ] Fetch current price of bitcoins to dollars.
+- [X] Fetch current price of BTC to USD.
-[ ] Use scrollview to select any currency and be able to get the value of bitcoin in that currency.
+- [ ] Use scrollview to select any currency and be able to get the value of BTC in that currency.
-[ ] Adding prices of BTC, ETH and LTC and select currency to get the value of all this criptocurrencies.
+- [ ] Adding prices of BTC, ETH and LTC and select currency to get the value of all this cryptos.

 >This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)